pranav-ap/blog/content/posts/graphql.md

 ### Query Type

-A GraphQL query is for fetching data and is similar to **GET** in REST APIs.
+A GraphQL query is used for fetching data.
+It is similar to the **GET** request in REST APIs.

 ```graphql
 type Query {